liminbai/Awesome-GameEmulator/README.md

 * [ePSXe](https://www.epsxe.com) PlayStation 1 emulator.
 * [PCSX2](https://pcsx2.net) PCSX2 is a free and open-source PlayStation 2 (PS2) emulator.
 Its purpose is to emulate the PS2's hardware, using a combination of MIPS CPU Interpreters, Recompilers, and a Virtual Machine that manages hardware states and system memory.
+* [RPCS3](https://rpcs3.net) RPCS3 is a multi-platform open-source Sony PlayStation 3 emulator and debugger written in C++ for Windows, Linux, macOS and FreeBSD.
 * [ppsspp](https://www.ppsspp.org) a fast and portable PSP emulator.

 ### Sega emulator